 Now you have a sturdy drawer frame, and all that’s left is to attach it to the drawer bottom.
 This is the part that must be the most secure.
 Otherwise, the bottom will drop out and you know that means disaster.
 Use the same method for attaching the bottom as you did for creating the frame.
 Miter the edges, if desired, before using wood glue to bring the sides and bottom together.
 Shore up this bond with nails or screws and your L-brackets.

 Want an easier option?
 Instead of building a drawer box, try repurposing a drawer from a piece of old furniture and buying sliders to match.
 A plastic storage bin can also be used, but make sure it has a lip around the edges so the drawer slides will have something to grasp.

 Once you have your drawer, one way or another, slide it between the runners you previously installed.

 Adding a simple DIY drawer is a quick method of giving yourself a little extra kitchen storage space, but what if your table has a skirt or apron in the way?
 The technique is basically the same, but the measurements will have to be perfectly precise.
-You’ll want to attach the sliders and build the drawer, but mount it so the front is even with the back of the skirt and size it to the same depth so the drawer is neatly hidden.
-Carefully cut out that section of skirt (an oscillating saw is good for this) and attach it to the front of the drawer.
+You’ll want to attach the sliders and build the drawer but mount it so the front is even with the back of the skirt and size it to the same depth so the drawer is neatly hidden.
+Carefully cut out that section of the skirt (an oscillating saw is good for this) and attach it to the front of the drawer.
 Now the drawer matches seamlessly with the table.